Enokimoks/Enokimoks/README.md

-# 👋 Hi, I’m @Enokimoks
+# 👋 Hi, I’m Enoch

 ### 👀 About Me
 I’m a Library and Information Science student.
-I’m passionate about data, programming, and storytelling through animation.
-I enjoy combining creativity and logic — from analyzing data in Excel or Python to creating 2D animations for fun and side income.
+I’m a data analyst
+I make 2d animations and post them on youtube
+YouTube channel link: @enochanimates1719

 ### 💻 Skills & Tools
-- **Python:** data analysis, automation, and small projects
+- **Python:** data analysis, small projects
-- **Java:** UI-based and creative applications
+- **Java:** small projects
 - **Excel:** data visualization and dashboard design
 - **Adobe CS3 & Macromedia Flash 8:** 2D animation and content creation

 ### 🌱 Currently Learning
-- Advanced Excel and practical data storytelling
+- Python for data analysis
 - More Python and Java for applied projects
 - How to build creative and useful portfolio projects
+- Blender for 2d and 3d animation

 ### 💞️ I’m looking to collaborate on
-- Data analysis and visualization projects
+- Data analysis
-- Open data or educational projects
-- General creative and tech-focused collaborations
+- goofy 2d animation skits

 ### 📫 How to reach me
 Email: **enokimoks@gmail.com**